sg4r/proxmox-backup-client/README.md

 # proxmox-backup-client
-CentOS 7 Client for Proxmox Backup Server
+CentOS 7 cookbook for build Client for Proxmox Backup Server